 The piece de resistance and exquisite day’s hiking comprises arguably the top-three features of the Cantal Massif.
 Morning transfer option shaves 5 kms off the distance – book in advance!

-Second night in Mandailles.
+Second night in a 3-star hotel in Mandailles.

 Mandailles to Lioran